mits-gossau/web-components-toolbox/README.md

 - Component should share its breakpoint with children

 CSS Rules:
-- ios mobile vh bug... never use vh as mobile calculates these dynamically, due to url-bar show and hide effect... https://stackoverflow.com/questions/37112218/css3-100vh-not-constant-in-mobile-browser
 - mobile font-size should not be smaller than 1rem
 - no absolute CSS values like px except for borders.
 Everything has to be relative eg. em, vw, vh, etc.
 - variablesCustom.css has to be kept as tiny as possible